insidewhy/advent-of-code-2022/readme.md

 ## raku

-raku is the successor to perl 5 which I learned when I was 16 (after Metacomco basic on the Atari ST and bash).
+raku is the successor to perl 5, the third language I learned quite some time ago (after Metacomco basic on the Atari ST and bash).
 I haven't used perl in about 15 years and I think it was helpful having some distance because, while raku is reminiscent of perl 5, it's unmistakeably a very different language.
 I thought it would be fun to use it for solution 11 as it requires a lot of parsing and raku has the ability to define grammars built into the language (it operates much like a very advanced version of regexes).
 There were things I loved about raku and things that confounded me.